 Pacing

-Students in online programs have the option of choosing to enroll on a full-time or part-time basis.
+Students in online learning programs have the option of choosing to enroll on a full-time or part-time basis.
 Each school sets its own policies, but typically graduate students are considered full-time if they take a minimum of nine credits per term.
-Specifics vary by program and institution, but typically master’s programs can be completed in 2-3 years of full-time study or 3-5 years of part-time study.
+Specifics vary by program and institution, but typically online master’s programs can be completed in 2-3 years of full-time study or 3-5 years of part-time study.

 Because of the flexibility and convenience of online learning, many programs offer accelerated degrees, in which students complete coursework in a compressed time frame, such as one year or 18 months.
 These programs mean less time in school, but they require a bigger commitment while enrolled because they’re condensing the same amount of material into a shorter time frame.